uio-bmi/IN-BIOSx000/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 It would be convenient to be able to see the location of gaps in the browser.
 For this purpose use a script made by your teacher that creates a `bed` file with gap locations.
 We will use 10 bases as minimum gap length: `-m 10`.
-You need to have python3 enabled.
+You need to have python3 enabled (i.e. have jupyter in parenthesis on your command line).

 You need to be in the directory where your assembly is.